 Becoming an EKG technician is an outstanding career alternative for Medical Assistants looking to point their healthcare career toward a more specialized field.
 Other reasons to choose a career as an EKG technician are:

 - The widespread availability of both full-time and part-time jobs.

 Moreover, an EKG certification can make you more hirable if you pursue other career paths within healthcare.

 EKG Technician Salary

 How Much Do EKG Technicians Make?

-According to the U.S. Bureau of Labor Statistics (BLS), the average annual salary for a cardiovascular technician is about $60,000, which works out to be just above $29 per hour.
-Salaries for cardiovascular technicians in the 90th percentile can reach as high as $96,000 or more.
+According to the U.S. Bureau of Labor Statistics (BLS), the average annual salary* for a cardiovascular technician is about $62,000, which works out to be just under $30 per hour.
+Salaries for cardiovascular technicians in the 90th percentile can reach as high as $98,000 or more.

 Highest Paying Industries for EKG Technicians

-According to the BLS, these industries are where you’re most likely to find the top-paying jobs for cardiovascular technicians:
+The BLS also reports that the following industries are where you’re most likely to find the top-paying jobs for cardiovascular technicians:

 |Industry||Average Hourly Pay||Average Salary|